kuang-j-wei/neetcode/notes/dsa-beginners.md

 ```

 * **Time Complexity**
+  * $O(2h)$ because
+    * We have to first traverse the tree to find the target node, which can be anywhere from the root to the leaf level of the tree
-  * $O(2h)$ because we have to first traverse once to find the minimum value on the right most subtree
+    * We then have to traverse the right sub-tree to find the minimum value of this right sub-tree
+    * These two steps would then sum to the full height
-  * Then we have to search the right sub-tree and remove this value, which again could take $O(h')$, where $h'$ is the height of this subtree, because we again have to traverse this entire subtree
+    * But we also have to go to the right subtree to remove this minimum value, so that could at most be another $h$ to traverse
+    * So in total this is $O(2h)$